KULeuvenNeuromechanics/MuscleRedundancySolver/README.md

    - **Misc.IKfile**: array of filenames of the inverse kinematics solution of different motion trials (.mot file).
    - **Misc.IDfile**: array of filenames of the inverse dynamics solution of different motion trials (.sto file).
 If left empty, the inverse dynamics solution will be computed from the external loads (see Optional input arguments).
    - **Misc.EMGfile**: array of filenames containing EMG data of different motion trials (.mot file).
-   - **Misc.USfile**: array of filenames containing fiberlength data of different motion trials (.mot file).
-The fiber length data is usually measured using ultra-sound (US).
+   - **Misc.USfile**: array of filenames containing fiber length data of different motion trials (.mot file).
+The fiber length data is usually measured using ultrasound (US).
    - **Misc.UStracking**: boolean to select whether you want to track provided muscle fiber lengths.
    - **Misc.EMGconstr**: boolean to select whether you want to track provided EMG signals.
    - **Misc.MRSbool**: boolean to select whether you want to solve the generic muslce redundancy problem.